Industrial Production Manager Salary and Career Path

 Industrial Production Manager Responsibilities

-Industrial production managers work with other management professionals to understand the company’s manufacturing needs, vendors who supply the necessary resources, and the production team that carries out the plan.
+Industrial production managers work with other management professionals to understand a company’s manufacturing needs, vendors who supply the necessary resources, and the production team that carries out the plan.
 Industrial production managers commonly do the following:

 - Oversee equipment and technology.
 Establish relationships with equipment vendors, understand what each machine does, and can technically handle them.